ericlau00/APCS_Holmes/README.md

 2. instructions to solve the recursive cases
    - combination process
      - there is no combination process
+   - leftover processing
+     - there is no leftover processing
    - result of the recursive abstraction
 ```
                     return indexOf_recursive( findMe